DiCOVA-Net: Diagnosing COVID-19 using Acoustics based on Deep Residual Network for the DiCOVA Challenge 2021

 \subsection{Experimental Settings}

-To be objective, the challenge organizers have already split the dataset into train set and validation set.
-The train set contains 822 data which includes 772 non-COVID-19 and 50 COVID-19.
-The validation set contains 218 data which includes 193 non-COVID-19 and 25 COVID-19.
-The organizers also generate five-fold data set which helps participants to gain a more generalized and diverse model.
+To be impartial, the organizers of the competition have previously divided the dataset into a train set and a validation set.
+The train set contains 822 data points, 772 of which are non-COVID-19 and 50 of which are COVID-19.
+The validation set contains 218 data points, 193 of which are non-COVID-19 and 25 of which are COVID-19.
+The organizers additionally provide a five-fold data set to assist participants in gaining a more generic and diversified model.

 We use the librosa\footnote{https://github.com/librosa/librosa} to transform the audio data into mel-spectrogram.
 In the guassian augmentation progress, we use the skimage\footnote{https://github.com/scikit-image/scikit-image} and set the random seed between 0 and 5.
 We list other parameters in the Table~\ref{table1}.